-Metrics and analytics · Cloudflare Workers docs
+Metrics and analytics

 - Success: Requests that returned a Success or Client Disconnected invocation status.

-- Errors: Requests that returned a Script Threw Exception, Exceeded Resources, or Internal Error invocation status — see Invocation Statuses below for a breakdown of where your errors are coming from.
+- Errors: Requests that returned a Script Threw Exception, Exceeded Resources, or Internal Error invocation status — refer to Invocation Statuses below for a breakdown of where your errors are coming from.

 - Subrequests: Requests triggered by calling